Drillan767/SoloMess/README.md

   * When the MailGun account is created and the correct fields are filled, a contact form is visible.

 * The user should be able to setup some background images like Jaeger's curent website.

+# Self TODO:

+### Articles & Portofolio:

+* If no file was ready to upload, trigger a tooltip that says what to do